 As long as competitor cryptos do not eclipse Fantom’s market position, Fantom could continue to gain traction in the DeFi space.
 FTM coin is versatile and is compatible with Ethereum, making it a popular investment for crypto coin speculators.

 Ready to trade crypto?
-With SoFi, you can buy and sell dozens of crypto with as little as $10.
+With SoFi, you can buy and sell over 20 cryptocurrencies with as little as $10.
 When you open a SoFi Invest® online brokerage account, you can easily set up a crypto account for trading.
 At the moment, SoFi doesn’t offer a crypto wallet or staking, but you can trade crypto 24/7 from our secure platform.

 Buy Crypto Today